John Bittrolff's house

 On October 8th, 1990, he was charged with third-degree assault after he beat up someone with a baseball bat (he reportedly did this as a favor for someone else).

 In 1994, he also pleaded guilty to driving under the influence.
-However, it is unclear when the incident occurred.
+However, it is unknown when the incident occurred.

 He started dating Patricia Asero in the mid-1980s.
 By 1993, they were engaged and living together.